patricklam/plam.new-webpage/content/post/20211209-leaving-nz-ii.md

 arrival.
 There was some confusion because I'd used the NEXUS machines and hence Canadian customs hadn't put any stickers on my passport, but they figured it out.
-This was just before Omicron and having to wait until test results came back (still not sure how that's implemented).
+This was just before Omicron and having to wait until test results come back (still not sure how that's implemented).
 My test came back negative around 19 hours later.

 The test people referred me to the Public Health staffer to double-check my vaccination record.
 But I had to wait while a French-from-France immigrant was complaining about not being able to leave the country without vaccines.
+There was a race issue as well, since it was a white French woman ranting to the black Public Health public servant.
 I couldn't help pointing out that her rights to not be vaccinated were subject to reasonable limits.